tvharikrishna/HariKrishna__Wheeled_Mobile_Robots/README.md

 <!-- Section: What is ROS? -->
 <h1>🔻 What is Robot Operating System (ROS)?</h1>
 <p align='justify'>
-The Robot Operating System (ROS) is a powerful set of tools and software libraries designed to help developers build and control robots.
-It acts as a bridge between robot hardware and software, facilitating communication and the integration of software algorithms.
+The Robot Operating System (ROS) is an exceptionally powerful set of tools and software libraries designed to assist developers in building and controlling sophisticated robots.
+It acts as a crucial bridge between robot hardware and software, efficiently facilitating communication and the seamless integration of complex software algorithms.
 </p>

 <!-- ROS Logo -->
 <p align="center">